 The cheapest and best way is flying to Colombo, and then getting your resort to arrange a private taxi from Colombo to Kalpitiya (taxi cost: around 13’000 Sri Lankan rupees/ $72USD.)
 The car ride takes between 3-4 hours.

-Alternately you can take a chartered flight from Colombo to Kalpitiya with Cinnamon Air, but the airfare is very steep at $2’000 USD p/p.
+Alternately you can take a chartered flight from Colombo to Kalpitiya with Cinnamon Air, but the airfare is way steep at $2’000 USD p/p!
+I might pass on that.

 . . .